 The transient overvoltages on communication conductors are defined in terms of open-circuit voltages and waveshape that appear at the interface of the telecommunication equipment with the external circuit.
 For the purpose of determining the transient, the input impedance of the equipment is considered infinite.
-Components in the equipment can reduce the voltage that can appear inside the equipment.
+It is possible for components in the equipment to reduce the voltage that can appear inside the equipment.

 This Recommendation does not provide transient classification in terms of short-circuit currents.
 Although the short-circuit current is an important characteristic of a transient, it has limited relevance to insulation coordination.
-However, where SPDs are used to reduce the voltage appearing in the equipment, their capability to handle the short-circuit current for the interface needs to be considered.
+However, where surge protective devices (SPDs) are used to reduce the voltage appearing in the equipment, their capability to handle the short-circuit current for the interface needs to be considered.

 The transient overvoltages for an interface are defined with respect to the terminals where the voltage is defined.
-For the majority of cases, the relevant voltages are common (U_c) and differential (U_d) mode voltages at the interface.
-For unearthed conductive parts and non-conductive parts of the equipment expected to be held or otherwise maintained in continuous contact with the body during normal use (for example, a telephone handset or head set or the palm rest surface of a laptop or notebook computer), the voltage with respect to local earth (U{ce}) may be relevant.
+For the majority of cases, the relevant voltages are common ( $U_c$ ) and differential ( $U_d$ ) mode voltages at the interface.
+For unearthed conductive parts and non-conductive parts of the equipment expected to be held or otherwise maintained in continuous contact with the body during normal use (e.g., a telephone handset or headset or the palm rest surface of a laptop or notebook computer), the voltage with respect to local earth ( $U{ce}$ ) may be relevant.
 Figure I.1 shows the definition of the various voltages for a paired-conductor interface.